-fraction of interacting events that are correctly classified as interacting by the algorithm described above.
-It increases with increasing energy.
+Table 4 shows the efficiency, η , to find an interaction inside the Si-W ECAL volume.
+It is estimated from simulated data by comparing the found interaction layers to the Monte Carlo truth.
+The efficiency is defined as the fraction of interacting events found by the algorithm described above, that are correctly classified as interacting according to the Monte Carlo truth.
+The efficiency increases with increasing energy.
 The efficiency found when only the absolute energy criterion is applied, η{Ecut} , is lower than the total efficiency, η , where both criteria are applied, by 0.25 for 2 GeV and by 0.03 at 10 GeV.
 Clearly at low beam energies the second criterion is needed.
-The efficiency to identify the interaction layer with a maximum difference of one layer, $\eta{\pm 1}$, and of two layers, $\eta{\pm 2}$, with respect to the interaction layer given by the Monte Carlo truth are shown in the last two columns.
+The efficiency to identify the correct interaction layer with a maximum difference of one layer, $\eta{\pm 1}$, and of two layers, $\eta{\pm 2}$, with respect to the interaction layer given by the Monte Carlo truth are shown in the last two columns.